tsafin/doc/doc/1.7/book/box/box_index.rst

 ===============================================================================

 The ``box.index`` submodule provides read-only access for index definitions and index keys.

-Indexes are contained in :samp:`box.space.{space-name}.index` array within each space object.
+Indexes are created with :ref:`space_object:create_index() <box_space-create_index>` method and then contained in :samp:`space_object.index` array within each space object.
 They provide an API for ordered iteration over tuples.
 This API is a direct binding to corresponding methods of index objects of type ``box.index`` in the storage engine.